Department of Theatre and Dance

 We understand not all students will have the same experience in auditioning for an MTSU production.
 Faculty, staff, and students would love to connect and can provide some insight on how the audition process may go.
 If you are new to this process and would like to learn more, please reach out to Director of Production – John Underwood or Stage Management Faculty – Kate Goodwin.

 Prospective participants have the right to ask about details pertaining to their participation, including how cultural personhood or identities will be portrayed in the production.
 Please email any questions to the director or reach out to faculty or administrative staff in the department with any concerns.
-The wellbeing of our cast and crew is the highest priority.
+The well-being of our cast and crew is the highest priority.
 If you have questions regarding your participation and safety, please reach out directly to John Underwood, the stage management team, and our directors.

 Questions?